-SuperMUC is the name of the new supercomputer at Leibniz-Rechenzentrum (Leibniz Supercomputing Centre) in Garching near Munich (the MUC suffix is borrowed from the Munich airport code).
-With more than 155.000 cores and a peak performance of 3 Petaflop/s (=10^15 Floating Point Operations per second) in June 2012 SuperMUC is one of the fastest supercomputers in the world.
+SuperMUC is the name of the high-end supercomputer at the Leibniz-Rechenzentrum (Leibniz Supercomputing Centre) in Garching near Munich (the MUC suffix is borrowed from the Munich airport code).
+With more than 241,000 cores and a combined peak performance of the two installation phases of more than 6.8 Petaflop/s (=1015 Floating Point Operations per second), it is one of the fastest supercomputers in the world.

 System purpose and target users

 SuperMUC strengthens the position of Germany's Gauss Centre for Supercomputing in Europe by delivering outstanding compute power and integrating it into the European High Performance Computing ecosystem.
 With the operation of SuperMUC, LRZ will act as a European Centre for Supercomputing and will be a Tier-0 centre for PRACE, the Partnership for Advanced Computing in Europe.
 SuperMUC is available to all European researchers to expand the frontiers of science and engineering.

 Figure: SuperMUC Phase 1 and Phase 2in the computer room.

 LRZ's target for the architecture is a combination of a large number of thin and medium sized compute nodes with 32 GByte (Phase 1) and 64 GByte (Phase 2) of memory, respectively, and a smaller number of fat compute nodes with 256 GByte memory.
 The network interconnect between the nodes allows excellent scaling of parallel applications up to the level of more than 10,000 tasks.